FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 ***Metropolitan / Municipal Districts.*** These meetings will be convened in early 2025 following

-the adoption of the Budget.---
+the adoption of the Budget.
+---
 5

 ***Step 6 - Consideration and adoption of the Service Delivery Plan.***The 2025 Service Delivery